hizegi/Polly-Bot/readme.md

 1. Slack bot's name is [@yoda](https://en.wikipedia.org/wiki/yoda)
 1. Set the api key in a .env file to an environment variable `SLACKBOT_KEY`
   - slack Christine for apikey
-1. Invite @yoda to whatever ga-students channel you want to use it in.
+1. Invite @polly to whatever ga-students channel you want to use it in.
 1. Run `node app.js` to start the bot.
 1. Communicate with the bot by typing commands directly to the bot via mention or private message in Slack.
 1. There are permission levels for certain commands.
 These can be set with environment variables `TA_ID` and `ADMIN_ID`
-1. Run `@yoda what is my user id?` to get your Slack id
+1. Run `@polly what is my user id?` to get your Slack id

 -------
 # Customization